Evaluation & Process

 The winners of the competition will be determined by the judges' rankings of the teams.
 As noted above, this ranking will be based on the judges' willingness to invest in the venture.
 The ranking will be completed by the judges at the end of each day's competition.
 Judges will rank the teams from first (team most likely to receive funding) to last (team least likely to receive funding).

 To assist the judges in this decision process and to provide additional feedback to the teams, the judges will fill-out 3 scorecards for each team in the Final Round.
-The 3 scorecards will cover:
+The 3 following scorecards will be equally weighed:

 The individual scorecards are designed to provide guidance for judges in evaluating the individual components of each team.
 Scorecards are also designed to provide feedback to the competitors, and will be given to competitors along with verbal feedback from the judges at the end of the final round.